lablita/ridire-cpi/README.md

 1.  pdftohtml - you need to install pdftohtml version 0.40 http://pdftohtml.sourceforge.net/, based on Xpdf version 3.01.
-    Notice that pdftohtml version that is shipped in ubuntu package is not compatible.
+    Notice that pdftohtml version that is shipped in ubuntu’s package is not compatible.
 Change pdftohtml.bin CommandParameter accordingly.
 2. PdfCleaner - place PdfCleaner.jar in a folder of your choice.
 Change pdfcleaner.jar CommnadParameter accordingly.